cmungall/go-cam-reviews/docs/reviews/61283a3000000217-cobalamin_metabolic_process_1__adenosylation_of_cobalamin__Mouse_.md

-Now I have a better understanding of the model and relevant guidelines.
-Let me review the GO-CAM model gomodel:61283a3000000217 titled "cobalamin metabolic process 1, adenosylation of cobalamin (Mouse)".
+Now I'll review the GO-CAM model with ID 61283a3000000217 based on GO-CAM best practices and scientific literature.

-## GO-CAM Model Review: gomodel:61283a3000000217
+# Review of GO-CAM Model: gomodel:61283a3000000217

-### Model Overview
+## Model Overview
-This model represents the cobalamin (Vitamin B12) metabolic process in mouse, specifically focusing on the adenosylation pathway of cobalamin.
-The model includes 6 activities connected in a causal sequence that depicts the processing and conversion of cobalamin into its active forms.
+This model titled "Cobalamin metabolic process 1, adenosylation of cobalamin (Mouse)" represents the pathway of cobalamin (vitamin B12) metabolism in mouse, specifically focusing on the adenosylation of cobalamin.
+The model is sourced from Reactome pathways R-HSA-196741 and R-HSA-3149560.

-### Activities in the Model
+## Overall Structure and Composition

+The model consists of 6 activities representing proteins involved in cobalamin processing:

-1. **MMACHC (MGI:MGI:1914346)** has two activities:
+1. **MMACHC (MGI:MGI:1914346)** - Functions in two distinct roles:
-   - Oxidoreductase activity (GO:0016491) occurring in cytosol (GO:0005829)
+   - Oxidoreductase activity (GO:0016491)
    - Cyanocobalamin reductase activity (GO:0033787)
-   Both activities are part of cobalamin metabolic process (GO:0009235)

-2. **MMADHC (MGI:MGI:1923786)**
-   - Molecular carrier activity (GO:0140104)
-   - Part of cobalamin metabolic process (GO:0009235)

-3. **MMAB (MGI:MGI:1924947)**
-   - Corrinoid adenosyltransferase activity (GO:0008817) occurring in mitochondrial matrix (GO:0005759)
-   - Part of cobalamin metabolic process (GO:0009235)

-4. **MMAA (MGI:MGI:1923805)**
-   - Molecular carrier activity (GO:0140104) occurring in mitochondrial matrix (GO:0005759)
-   - Has cobamamide (CHEBI:18408) as input
-   - Part of cobalamin metabolic process (GO:0009235)

-5. **MMUT (MGI:MGI:97239)**
-   - Methylmalonyl-CoA mutase activity (GO:0004494) occurring in mitochondrial matrix (GO:0005759)
-   - Part of succinyl-CoA biosynthetic process (GO:1901290)

-### Causal Connections
-- MMACHC (oxidoreductase) → MMADHC (provides input for)
-- MMACHC (cyanocobalamin reductase) → MMADHC (provides input for)
-- MMADHC → MMAB (causally upstream of, positive effect)
-- MMAB → MMAA (provides input for)
-- MMAA → MMUT (positively regulates activity with output target molecule)

-### Review Assessment

-#### Strengths
-1. **Appropriate Use of Molecular Functions**: The molecular functions assigned to each protein align with their established biochemical roles in cobalamin metabolism.

-2. **Accurate Cellular Localization**: The model correctly represents the subcellular localization of these activities, with MMACHC in the cytosol and the later steps (MMAA, MMAB, MMUT) in the mitochondrial matrix.

-3. **Logical Causal Flow**: The causal connections follow the biological sequence of cobalamin processing from the initial processing by MMACHC to the final utilization by MMUT.

-4. **Correct Use of Molecular Carrier Activity**: The model appropriately uses "molecular carrier activity" (GO:0140104) for MMADHC and MMAA, which transport cobalamin derivatives between processing steps, consistent with the "Molecular carrier activity" guidelines.

-5. **Proper Evidence Attribution**: Evidence codes and references are provided for most annotations, often citing relevant literature and using appropriate evidence codes.

-#### Issues and Suggestions for Improvement

-1. **Missing Input Molecules**: While MMAA has cobamamide (adenosylcobalamin) specified as input, other molecules in the pathway are missing their inputs/outputs.
-For instance:
-   - MMACHC should have cyanocobalamin as input
-   - The output of MMACHC should be specified (cob(II)alamin)
-   - MMADHC should explicitly show what form of cobalamin it's carrying

-2. **Incomplete Causal Relationship Evidence**: The causal connections between activities lack evidence codes in some cases.
-Each causal relationship should have supporting evidence, particularly:
-   - The connection between MMACHC → MMADHC
-   - The connection between MMAB → MMAA

-3. **Pathway Completeness**: The model focuses on the adenosylation pathway but doesn't fully represent the branch to methylcobalamin synthesis, which is another important outcome of cobalamin metabolism.

-4. **Inconsistent Biological Process Annotation**: While most proteins are correctly annotated as part of "cobalamin metabolic process" (GO:0009235), MMUT is annotated to "succinyl-CoA biosynthetic process" (GO:1901290).
-While technically accurate, it might be more consistent to also include it as part of the cobalamin metabolic process.

-5. **Missing Molecular Details**: The specific chemical modifications happening at each step could be more explicitly represented, particularly:
-   - The decyanation function of MMACHC
-   - The adenosyl transfer by MMAB
-   - The specific role of MMAA in adenosylcobalamin delivery to MMUT

-### Recommendations

-1. **Add Missing Inputs/Outputs**: Complete the model by specifying all relevant input and output molecules for each activity.

-2. **Add Evidence for Causal Relationships**: Provide literature evidence for all causal connections in the model.

-3. **Consider Expanding to Include Methylcobalamin Pathway**: For completeness, the model could be expanded to include the parallel pathway leading to methylcobalamin synthesis via MTR, which would give a more complete picture of cobalamin metabolism.

-4. **Standardize Biological Process Annotations**: Consider annotating MMUT to both succinyl-CoA biosynthesis and cobalamin metabolic process to maintain consistency.

-5. **Review Activity Annotations**: Ensure that each protein's activity is described with the most specific GO term available.
-For instance, MMACHC's oxidoreductase activity could potentially use a more specific child term.

-### Conclusion

-The GO-CAM model gomodel:61283a3000000217 provides a good representation of the cobalamin adenosylation pathway in mouse, with appropriate molecular functions, cellular locations, and causal connections.
-The model follows GO-CAM best practices for representing molecular carrier activities and complex biochemical pathways.
-With the suggested improvements to complete molecular details and evidence, it would provide an even more comprehensive and well-supported representation of this important metabolic pathway.
+2. **MMADHC (MGI:MGI:1923786)** - Molecular carrier activity (GO:0140104)

+3. **MMAB (MGI:MGI:1924947)** - Corrinoid adenosyltransferase activity (GO:0008817)

+4. **MMAA (MGI:MGI:1923805)** - Molecular carrier activity (GO:0140104)

+5. **MMUT (MGI:MGI:97239)** - Methylmalonyl-CoA mutase activity (GO:0004494)

+These activities are connected in a pathway that represents the processing of cobalamin to adenosylcobalamin and its subsequent use.

+## Pathway Flow Analysis

+The model represents a linear process flow:

+1. MMACHC (oxidoreductase) → MMADHC
+2. MMACHC (cyanocobalamin reductase) → MMADHC
+3. MMADHC → MMAB (positively regulates)
+4. MMAB → MMAA
+5. MMAA (with input from cobamamide) → MMUT

+This pathway correctly represents the known steps in cobalamin metabolism where:
+- MMACHC processes incoming cobalamin forms (removes the upper axial ligand)
+- MMADHC works with MMACHC to direct cobalamin toward adenosylation
+- MMAB functions as adenosyltransferase to create adenosylcobalamin
+- MMAA acts as a molecular carrier/chaperone
+- MMUT uses adenosylcobalamin as a cofactor

+## Cellular Localization Accuracy

+The cellular localizations are accurate:
+- MMACHC is correctly annotated to occur in the cytosol (GO:0005829)
+- MMAB, MMAA, and MMUT are correctly annotated to the mitochondrial matrix (GO:0005759)

+## Evidence and Literature Support

+The model uses appropriate evidence codes:
+- Orthology evidence (ECO:0000266) from human studies is appropriately used
+- Direct assay evidence (ECO:0000314) is used for MMUT
+- Curator inferences (ECO:0000305) are properly applied

+The evidence is supported by PMIDs that match the functions described, including key papers on MMACHC (PMID:21697092, PMID:22642810) that describe its dual roles.

+## Strengths of the Model

+1. **Pathway Completeness**: The model captures the key enzymes involved in the adenosylation pathway of cobalamin.

+2. **Accurate Molecular Functions**: The molecular functions are correctly assigned to each protein, especially the dual functions of MMACHC.

+3. **Proper Use of Molecular Carrier Activity**: The model correctly uses GO:0140104 (molecular carrier activity) for proteins that function as carriers/chaperones (MMADHC and MMAA).

+4. **Appropriate Causal Relations**: The causal relationships (RO:0002413 "provides input for" and RO:0002304 "causally upstream of, positive effect") are used correctly.

+5. **Chemical Inputs/Outputs**: The model correctly includes cobamamide (CHEBI:18408) as an input for MMAA.

+## Areas for Improvement

+1. **Missing Small Molecules**: While cobamamide is included, some intermediate forms of cobalamin (such as cob(I)alamin) are not explicitly represented in the pathway.

+2. **Evidence Gaps**: Some causal associations lack evidence codes, which would strengthen the model.

+3. **Molecular Context Completeness**: For MMACHC, glutathione is an important cofactor for its dealkylation activity but is not represented in the model.

+4. **Process Context**: While individual activities are annotated to "cobalamin metabolic process" (GO:0009235), the specific subprocesses (e.g., "adenosylcobalamin biosynthetic process") could be more precisely annotated.

+## Conformance to GO-CAM Best Practices

+The model generally follows GO-CAM best practices:

+1. **Molecular Carrier Activity**: The model correctly uses GO:0140104 as specified in the "Molecular carrier activity" guidelines document.

+2. **Activity Flow**: The pathway is represented as a linear flow with appropriate causal relations.

+3. **Cellular Context**: The activities are appropriately annotated with cellular locations.

+4. **Evidence**: The model uses appropriate evidence codes and references.

+## Biological Accuracy

+The biological process represented is accurate according to current understanding of cobalamin metabolism:

+1. MMACHC functions as both an oxidoreductase and a cyanocobalamin reductase, processing various forms of cobalamin.

+2. MMADHC interacts with MMACHC and directs processed cobalamin toward adenosylation pathways.

+3. MMAB functions as a corrinoid adenosyltransferase, converting cob(I)alamin to adenosylcobalamin.

+4. MMAA acts as a carrier/chaperone for adenosylcobalamin.

+5. MMUT uses adenosylcobalamin as a cofactor for methylmalonyl-CoA mutase activity.

+## Conclusion

+The GO-CAM model (gomodel:61283a3000000217) accurately represents the adenosylation pathway of cobalamin metabolism in mouse.
+It captures the key proteins, their molecular functions, cellular locations, and the pathway flow according to current scientific knowledge.
+The model is well-evidenced and follows GO-CAM best practices.

+Minor improvements could be made by including additional small molecule intermediates and more specific process annotations, but overall, this model provides a clear and accurate representation of the biological pathway.